Advanced Search

 YU Ningning, MAO Shengjian, ZHOU Chengwei, et al. DroneRFa: A large-scale dataset of drone radio frequency signals for detecting low-altitude drones[J].
 Journal of Electronics & Information Technology, 2024, 46(4): 1147–1156. doi: 10.11999/JEIT230570.

 TAN Mingxing and LE Q V. EfficientNet: Rethinking model scaling for convolutional neural networks[C].
-Proceedings of the 36th International Conference on Machine Learning, Long Beach, USA, 2019: 6105–6114.
+The 36th International Conference on Machine Learning, Long Beach, USA, 2019: 6105–6114.

 PAN S J and YANG Qiang.
 A survey on transfer learning[J].
 IEEE Transactions on Knowledge and Data Engineering, 2010, 22(10): 1345–1359. doi: 10.1109/TKDE.2009.191.